The Therapist's Toolkit: Relaxation Skills Training

 The skills and materials are designed to be used as components of therapy (but seldom the sole components) for a variety of client populations.
 It is appropriate for clients suffering from anxiety disorders, anger problems, difficulties dealing with stress, and some affective and sleep disorders.
 It can be a helpful adjunctive therapy for a variety of medical conditions including headache, chronic pain, certain gastrointestinal conditions, and other conditions aggravated by excessive tension.
 It may also be used to help clients cope with the stress created by chronic medical conditions or difficult life circumstances.

 The program is written primarily for adults, though teens should have no difficulty grasping the principles and younger children may benefit with some modifications.
 The client materials are written at a grade six reading level.
 Clients functioning below this level may benefit if they have help.

-Clients would normally also be given an audio CD providing four relaxation experiences: Progressive muscle relaxation long form (about 18 minutes) and short form (about eight minutes), and passive relaxation long form and short form.
-Workshop participants normally have the choice of receiving either a male voice or female voice version of the CD, and they have permission to reproduce the contents for their own clients.
+Clients would normally also be given audio files providing four relaxation experiences: Progressive muscle relaxation long form (about 18 minutes) and short form (about eight minutes), and passive relaxation long form and short form.
+Workshop participants can receive these on CD, or we can provide the host with digital versions that can be distributed to registrants.

 Why teach relaxation skills?

 Identifying external cues

 The workshop is intended for professional therapists (including clinical counselors, psychologists, psychiatrists, psychiatric nurses, and other trained psychotherapists).

 Interested in Hosting a Workshop in Your Region?
 Click here.